 f) Learning experience and mobile device support

-Here are the features of Moodle, both present and missing, that we’ve sorted into five categories: Administration, Content, User management, User experience, and Customization:
+I sorted all present and missing features into five different categories: Administration, Content, User management, User experience, and Customization.

 |User management – adding and managing users, creating and assigning roles.|